sreevishak-v/Predictive-Analysis-for-Manufacturing-Operations/README.md

 # Predictive Analysis for Manufacturing Operations

 This project involves creating a RESTful API to predict machine downtime or production defects based on a manufacturing dataset.
-The API provides endpoints for uploading data, training a machine learning model, and making predictions.
+The API provides endpoints for uploading data, training a machine learning model, and making predictions in postman.

 ## Features
 - Upload a dataset to the API.